English Proficiency Requirements

-Students with a TOEFL score between 85 and 99 (internet based) may at our discretion be admitted on condition that they enroll and successfully complete the Introduction to American Legal Education Program (offered in July).
+Students with a TOEFL score between 85 and 99 (internet based) may at our discretion be admitted on condition that they enroll and successfully complete the English for American Law School Program (offered in July).

 We do offer conditional admission if the student is otherwise qualified but require some additional English training.
 The student must enroll in St. John's The Language Connection program, and excellent ESL program at the university.